hackforla/VRMS/README.md

 ## Get up and running

-1. Have (Node)[https://nodejs.org/en/download/] locally installed:
+1. Have (Node)[https://nodejs.org/en/download/] installed locally:
     - Verify with `node -v` and `npm -v` respectively.

-1. Verify that you have the git remote repositories configured locally (see).
+1. Verify that you have the git remote repositories configured:
     - Verify that the output of `git remote -v` shows your local repo and the upstream vrms repo.

-1. Install the node packages needed in each directory.
+1. Install the node packages needed in each directory:
     - `cd vrms/` and run `npm install`
     - `cd client` and run `npm install`
     - `cd ../backend` and run `npm install`

-1. Create `.env` files in both the frontend and backend:
+1. Create `.env` files in both the frontend and backend directories:
     - `touch vrms/backend/.env`
     - `touch vrms/client/.env`
     - Then paste the content from the [document](https://docs.google.com/document/d/1yDF6UmyO-MPNrl3y_Mw0mkm_WaixlSkXzWbudCzHXDY/edit?usp=sharing).
 It is accessible for the project team members only.